GNOME/gnome-builder/doc/help/plugins/building/pipeline.rst

 Builder uses the concept of a "Build Pipeline" to build a project.
 The build pipeline consistes of multiple "phases" and build "stages" run in a given phase.

-For example, in the ``Ide.PipelinePhase.DOWNLAODS`` phase, you might have a stage that downloads and installs the dependencies for your project.
+For example, in the ``Ide.PipelinePhase.DOWNLOADS`` phase, you might have a stage that downloads and installs the dependencies for your project.
 The Flatpak extension does this when building Flatpak-based project configurations.